 Stick to your grocery budget when you go to the store from now on!
 Use these awesome grocery shopping tips and you'll be amazed at how much money you're able to save!

 Are you tired of spending SO MUCH money at the grocery store?
 You can walk in to buy milk and instantly spend $50.
 The amount you spend on groceries can make or break you.
 If you go to the store several times a week, wander the aisles, and toss whatever sounds good into your cart, you’re doing you and your family a disservice.

-It’s certainly better than ordering takeout, and I’m proud of you for cooking!
+It's certainly better than ordering takeout, and we're proud of you for cooking!
 But chances are you’re paying way too much for groceries.
 The only one who wins is the grocery store.
 News flash: you could save as much as HALF on your grocery bill by changing a few simple things!

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 We're sharing some of our best hacks here for grocery shopping.
 Keep reading to find out how to spot the best prices on the foods your family loves.
 It’s easier than you think (no hours spent cutting coupons), and before you know it, you’ll be a pro!

 GROCERY SHOPPING TIPS

 Before we get into details, there are a few very basic things to keep in mind when it comes to grocery shopping.

 - Shelf Cook – First and foremost, remember to SHELF COOK.
 It’s your new mantra: cook first with what you DO have; not with what you DON’T have.

 - Meal Plan – Make a meal plan before you go shopping.
 Get all of our best tips in our meal planning post!